pingidentity/pf-authn-js-widget/docs/redirectless.md

 authnWidget.initRedirectless(config);
 ```
 ## Configuration object
-There are two ways to create the configuration object to initiate the redirectless flow:
+There are two options for creating the configuration object to initiate the redirectless flow:
-1. The configuration object contains `onAuthorizationSuccess` and the required attributes (e.g. `client_id`, `response_type`, etc.) used by the internal authorization request function.
+1. Create a configuration object that contains the `onAuthorizationSuccess` function and the required attributes (such as `client_id`, `response_type`, etc.) used by the internal authorization request function.
-1. The configuration object contains `onAuthorizationRequest` and `onAuthorizationSuccess` functions.
+1. Create a configuration object that contains the `onAuthorizationRequest` and `onAuthorizationSuccess` functions.

-Most deployments should use the first option.
-The second option is there for advanced use-cases.
+Use option 1 for most deployments.
+Use option 2 for advanced use-cases.

 ### `onAuthorizationRequest` function
-This callback function is going to be called during the authorization request.
-It doesn't have any arguments and it's expected to return a JavaScript `Promise` which completes the authorization request call to PingFederate.
+This callback function is called during the authorization request.
+It has no arguments and it's expected to return a JavaScript `Promise`, which completes the authorization request call to PingFederate.

 Here's an example:
 ```javascript